frankllin-sec/Labs-experience/The-Greenholt-Phish/README.md

 **What went well:**
 The email header investigation flowed naturally — identifying the Reply-To mismatch, tracing the originating IP, and correlating the Return-Path domain to SPF/DMARC records felt like a complete investigation workflow.
 Running `sha256sum` on the attachment and confirming the file type via VirusTotal brought the analysis to a satisfying conclusion.

-**What I need to improve:**
-Speed at recognizing file type spoofing without needing VirusTotal confirmation.
-A trained analyst should be able to spot a `.CAB` file that's actually a RAR by checking magic bytes with a tool like `file` in the terminal — building that reflex will come with more malware analysis practice.

 ---

 ## 📁 Repository Structure